Mattds825/Wayne-Enterprises/README.md

 -> Template for Internship Sign Up section take from [Bootstrap](https://getbootstrap.com/docs/5.0/examples/heroes/)

+-> Followed this [tutorial](https://www.youtube.com/watch?v=sORoAeGhlj0) to make the elements animate on scroll in main.js file

 ### Techonologies and Tools Used

 Gitpod/Vscode: Used for code editing